slipperyseal/monty/README.md

 ![Monty](http://kamome.slipperyseal.net/monty-pcb1.jpg "Monty")

-Monty playing the Monty On The Run chip tune by Rob Hubbard.
+Monty now has a chip tune built in!

-These chip tunes are 6502 processor code and binary data which actaully ran on the Commodore 64.
-But rather than try to sqeaze a 6502 emulator on the AVR, I cross assembled the play routine and data.
+SID chip tunes are 6502 processor code and binary data which actually ran on the Commodore 64.
+But rather than try to squeeze a 6502 emulator on the AVR, I cross assembled the play routine and data.
 I mapped 65 of the 6502s 151 instructions to AVR assembler, intercepted write the SID chip at $d4xx and handled one peice of self modifiying code.
 I got stuck for a while getting it to run properly, but then finally discovered for at least one instruction, the 6502s carry flag is set inversely to how it’s done on the AVR.
 Fun times.

+Monty playing `Monty On The Run` by Rob Hubbard.

 [![Monty](https://img.youtube.com/vi/i0d1r9NZg9I/0.jpg)](https://www.youtube.com/watch?v=i0d1r9NZg9I)

 https://www.youtube.com/watch?v=i0d1r9NZg9I

+### Building

+You'll need `AVR-GCC` and `avrdude` (or your preferred AVR programmer)

 #### Fuse settings

-These only needs to be done once.
-Sets the AVR to use a 16mhz external crystal, and very importantly disable JTAG as we need those pins..
+These only needs to be done once per AVR.
+This sets the AVR to use a 16mhz external crystal, and very importantly disables JTAG as we need those pins..

   `avrdude -p m1284p -c YOURPROGAMMER -U lfuse:w:0xff:m -U hfuse:w:0xd9:m`